-Some payslips will have a section which shows how much you have been paid so far in this financial year (from 6 April to 5 April).
-It might also show totals for how much you paid in tax, National Insurance, student loans and pensions.
+It might also show totals for how much you have paid in tax, National Insurance, student loans and pensions.

 18. Net pay – what’s left

-The most important figure on the payslip for most people is their take-home pay.
-This is the amount you actually receive once all the deductions have been made.
-You should check this against your bank statement to make sure what is paid in is the same amount.
+So, what is net pay?
+It’s the amount you get once all the deductions have been made.
+You should check this against your bank statement to make sure it matches what is paid in.

 19. Important messages

-Some employers use a space on the pay slip for important messages.
-These may give you extra information about your pay or other information they want to share.
+Some employers use a space on the payslip for important messages.
+These might give you extra information about your pay or other information they want to share.

-If you don't understand anything on your payslip, or think there is possibly a mistake, speak to someone in the payroll section of your company.
-They should be able to help you and sort out any problems.
+If you don’t understand anything on your payslip or think there might be a mistake, speak to someone in the payroll section of your company.